JulienPalard/turtl-backup/README.md

 ============

-This program permits to download a whole turtl account for offline backuping, and optionally decrypt the backup file.
+This program permits to download a whole turtl account for offline backuping, and optionally decrypt the backup file, then optionally export the decrypted file to markdown.

 Installation